Renewing your Spanish non-lucrative Visa (and why using a lawyer is a good idea)

 Why we were happy we used a lawyer

 Considering the peace of mind of using a lawyer, plus that the renewals were good for 2 years, we’re happy we used a lawyer.
+We’ll be doing the same for our next renewal in late 2023.

 Related: Opening a Spanish Bank Account without an NIE